Australian leader says gay marriage could be law this year | New Country 923

 Opponents of the plebiscite argue that the government-funded advertising campaigns for the cases for and against would give authority to bigoted and homophobic arguments.
 Supporters say it would give ordinary people a voice in a debate dominated by activists.

 If the Senate again blocks the plebiscite, the government intends to hold a voluntary postal plebiscite by Nov.
-15. Voters would mail in their opinions instead of using ballot boxes at a cost of up to AU$122 million.
+15. Voters would mail in their opinions instead of using ballot boxes at a cost of up to AU$122 million ($97 million).
 Responses would be voluntary and therefore less indicative of public opinion.

 Opponents argue that the postal plebiscite would also need Senate approval, and have threatened a court challenge if it proceeds.
 Turnbull said he is confident that the postal option did not need Senate endorsement.